 If you promised to bring a cheese board to your next dinner party, don’t panic!
 We have some tricks of the trade to make you look like a cheese pro.

-Like layer cake, the texture and flavor of a wheel or piece of cheese varies throughout—the flavor is often more intense near the rind, and the texture there will be different from the center paste.
-In order to get a taste of everything in each piece, different cheese shapes require different cutting techniques.
+Like layer cake, the texture and flavor of a wheel or a piece of cheese varies throughout.
+The flavor is likely more intense near the rind, and the texture there will be different from that in the center of the wheel.
+These contrasts heighten with age.
+For the sake of fairness, there is a courteous and practical rule to cutting cheeses that results in a democratic distribution of both the rind and the interior of the cheese.

 Pyramid-shaped cheeses like Valençay and Capriole Goat Cheese Piper’s Pyramide